 Nothing is cuter than a baby chick.
 Watching their rapid development from—peep to pullet—is a miracle.
 During the brooding time, you have the role of keeper and guardian angel.
-This intensive, interactive, hands-on course covers chick anatomy & physiology, behavior, health, nutrition.
+This intensive, interactive, chicks-on course covers chick anatomy & physiology, behavior, health, nutrition.
 You will understand how brooder blankets replace hight-wattage heat-lamps and how the housing, waters and feeders need to adapt to chick-ability.
 Learn simple ways to help educate your chicks for easier flock integration.
 By the end of the course you will know everything you need to know about successfully—and expertly—raise your very own baby chicks from day one to point-of-lay.
 Textbook: City Chicks.